Praqma/automated-branch-pipelines/docs/research-issue-8.md

 # Research on issue #8 - Project based configuration

+There are still some requirements to meet before the POC is ready for use:

-There is a requirement that the part of the configuration that belongs to a project is not coupled to the ABP service.
+* The part of the configuration that belongs to a project should not be coupled to the ABP service.
 Thus, it should live in a configuration file in the project's repository.
+* Project configuration is thus delivered to the service and the service then reacts on what it receives.

 Moving this configuration will achieve a few things: